Some fields are invalid

 Senior Vice President, Finance & Chief Financial Officer, B2Gold

-Mike Cinnamond has served as our Senior Vice President of Finance and Chief Financial Officer since April 1, 2014.
+Mike Cinnamond has served as Senior Vice President of Finance and Chief Financial Officer at B2Gold since April 1, 2014.
 Mr. Cinnamond oversees the financial reporting, cash management and tax planning of B2Gold as well as financial compliance and reporting to the regulatory authorities.
-Prior to joining us, Mr. Cinnamond was an audit partner at PricewaterhouseCoopers LLP where he was the BC Resources Leader for the Mining, Forestry and Energy and Utilities practices.
+Prior to joining B2Gold, Mr. Cinnamond was an audit partner at PricewaterhouseCoopers LLP where he was the BC Resources Leader for the Mining, Forestry and Energy and Utilities practices.
 Mr. Cinnamond has 19 years of experience in the mining industry sector.
 Mr. Cinnamond is currently a director of the Canadian Institute of Mining, and is a member of the Institute of Chartered Accountants of BC.
 Mr. Cinnamond holds an LL.B designation from the University of Exeter.

 President & CEO, Hecla Mining Company